 Ann Chamberlin, ASTA Small Business Network President, discusses ASTA Small Business Network profiles and trends.
-The information is based on the recent ASTA Independent Agent Report.
+The information is based on the recent ASTA Independent Advisor Report.

-The Independent Agent Report provides invaluable insight into independent agent business trends, regarding host agency and franchise relationships, Global Distribution System (GDS) usage, commission structures, and sales and revenue data with the independent agent community.
+The Independent Agent Report provides invaluable insight into independent advisor business trends, regarding host agency and franchise relationships, Global Distribution System (GDS) usage, commission structures, and sales and revenue data with the independent advisor community.

 Survey participation is critical to highlighting trends in our industry.
-Thank you to the ASTA Small Business Network agents who completed the survey.
+Thank you to the ASTA Small Business Network advisors who completed the survey.

 What growth trends are you seeing?

-Six in 10 ASTA Small Business Network member agents reported increased sales and revenues in 2015 compared to 2014, which indicates improved business trends since 2011.
+Six in 10 ASTA Small Business Network member advisors reported increased sales and revenues in 2015 compared to 2014, which indicates improved business trends since 2011.

 What is a new trend?

-Over four in 10 independent agents—about 44 percent—are either hiring employees or engaging independent contractors to catch up with travel demand in post-recession and cover for them while they are away.
+Over four in 10 independent advisors—about 44 percent—are either hiring employees or engaging independent contractors to catch up with travel demand in post-recession and cover for them while they are away.

 What are the biggest considerations for joining a host agency?